pwbriggs/music-assistant.github.io/docs/integration.md

 - If Music Assistant does not show, refresh your browser (cache).
 - The Music Assistant integration is ready for use.

+!!! note
-!!! note You need to set-up the players and music sources within Music Assistant itself.
+    You need to set-up the players and music sources within Music Assistant itself.

+!!! note
-!!! note The HA integration will create new media_player entities for those player types which are supported natively by MA.
-To see the names of those players go to SETTINGS>>DEVICES&SERVICES>>INTEGRATIONS>>MUSIC ASSISTANT.
+    The HA integration will create new media_player entities for those player types which are supported natively by MA.
+To see the names of those players go to `settings > devices & services > integrations > music assistant`.
 It is these players that need to be targeted in your automations.

 ## OpenAI features